 Aside from the logo or artwork, the label also includes the biobased content percentage of the packaging material and the product, as well as the texts “USDA Certified Biobased Product“.
-The letters “FP” that appear on the label signify that the product is also part of the Federal Procurement Preference Program.
+The letters “FP” that appear on the label signify that the product is also part of the Federal Procurement Preference initiative.

-Under the BioPreferred Program, bath products cover personal hygiene products such as liquids, gels and bar soaps but excludes products marketed as hand cleaners or hand sanitizers.
+Under the USDA BioPreferred Program, bath products cover personal hygiene products such as liquids, gels and bar soaps but excludes products marketed as hand cleaners or hand sanitizers.
 Body washes or cleansing lotions are included in this category.

 For bath products to be biobased, they may have surfactants, essential oils or fragrance and other ingredients sourced from biological materials.